 New Journal from COL

-COL is preparing to launch the Journal of Learning for Development.
-The new journal will provide a forum for the publication of research with a focus on innovation in learning, in particular but not exclusively open and distance learning, and its contribution to development.
-Content will include interventions that change social and/or economic relations, especially in terms of improving equity.
+COL has launched the Journal of Learning for Development.
+The new online journal provides a forum for the publication of research with a focus on innovation in learning, in particular but not exclusively open and distance learning, and its contribution to development.
+Content includes interventions that change social and/or economic relations, especially in terms of improving equity. www.col.org/JL4D

 Perspectives on Open and Distance Learning: Open Educational Resources: Innovation, Research and Practice